RTEMS/rtems-docs/c-user/glossary.rst

         system which do not own the memory.

     FIFO
-        An acronym for :term:`First In First Out`.
+        This term is an acronym for :term:`First In First Out`.

     First In First Out
         A discipline for manipulating entries in a data structure.